-In FY2006, under the Source Water Protection Implementation set-aside (15%) NDEQ and DHHS-DPH provided \$200,000 for community assessments and preliminary engineering reports, and \$200,000 for wellhead protection project grants.
+In FY2008, under the Source Water Protection Implementation set-aside (15%), NDEQ and NDHHS-DPH provided \$100,000 for preliminary engineering reports, and \$150,000 for source water protection project grants.
 The Nebraska Environmental Partnerships Program administers the grants provided for community assessments and preliminary engineering reports.
-The department's Source Water Program will oversee the wellhead protection grants.
+The department's Source Water Program will oversee the source water protection grants.

-The DHHS-DPH has determined eligibility for Public Water Supply program management, development and implementation of a capacity development strategy, and a water operator certification program set-aside of \$300,000.
+The DHHS-DPH has determined eligibility for Public Water Supply program management, development and implementation of a capacity development strategy, and a water operator certification program set-aside of \$500,000.
 The state may use up to a total of 10 percent for this set-aside but must provide a one-to-one state match by Section 1452(g)(2).
 DHHS-DPH has determined the set-aside eligibility by using program overmatch dollars for federal fiscal years 1993 to 1997.
 No additional state dollars will be required for the set-aside amount.

-The DWSRF intends to provide loan forgiveness to disadvantaged communities to the extent funds are available as outlined in the table below.
+The DWSRF intends to provide loan forgiveness to disadvantaged communities to the extent funds are available, as outlined in the table below.
 Loan forgiveness funds will be targeted to the highest priority projects on the Project Priority List until all designated funds are allocated.